 Program Review Process

-One year following the review, the Office of Administration and Planning conducts a follow-up report on the progress of the implementation agreement ot the President, Provost, and Board of Trustees.
-The Provost, Dean, or Line Vice President monitor progress on the implementation of the recommendations.
+One year following the review, the Office of Administration and Planning conducts a follow-up report on the progress of the implementation agreement for the President, Provost, and Board of Trustees.
+The Provost, Dean, or Line Vice President monitors progress on the implementation of the recommendations.